crystal-lang/crystal-book/docs/syntax_and_semantics/blocks_and_procs.md

   yield
 end
 ```

+The block parameter name is irrelevant in this example, but will be relevant in more advanced uses.

 To invoke a method and pass a block, you use `do ... end` or `{ ... }`.
 All of these are equivalent: